 There are plenty of shrines and temples to visit in Kamakura, but since we were only visiting on a day trip, we decided to focus on just 3:

-The first place we visited was Tsurugaoka Hachiman-gū, a Shinto shrine that was just a short walk from the train station.
+The first place we visited was Tsurugaoka Hachiman-gū, the most important Shinto shrine in Kamakura and thankfully it was just a short walk from the train station.

 The original shrine was built in the year 1063 (yes, almost a thousand years ago!), though, of course, it has been expanded and restored since then.
 This shrine is dedicated to Hachiman, the god of war, and the patron god of samurais.

 The shrine complex is known for its beautiful approach and surroundings, including a long street lined with cherry trees, leading up to the shrine’s main entrance.
 It features several buildings and structures of historical and cultural significance and is a popular spot for a variety of festivals and events throughout the year, including the famous Yabusame Festival, which is a horseback archery festival that dates back to the 12th century!

 This shrine had beautiful grounds, we walked through a red torii gate at the entrance, strolled along the ponds, saw a wall of sake offerings, and then climbed the steps to the main shrine within the grounds.

 The temple was busy, especially with school groups who were visiting for the day, but it had little pockets of tranquillity.

 From there, we backtracked to the train station and hopped on the Enoden Railway Line and travelled 3 stops over to Hase to visit Kotoku-in.